meltyourface/blank/posts/Physical-presences/Ritual-for-Establishing-Spirit-Guide-Connection/index.md

 ## The Ritual of Ascending Connection

-Objective: To establish contact with a prominent physical presence, such as one's spirit guide, using esoteric and occult aspects to develop a strong and lasting bond.
+**Objective**: To establish contact with a prominent physical presence, such as one's spirit guide, using esoteric and occult aspects to develop a strong and lasting bond.

 Materials Needed:
 1. Sacred Space: A quiet and comfortable environment free from distractions